-The Orthodox understanding of freewill is in direct conflict to the teaching of predestination taught by other Christian denominations, in particular those that align with the teachings of John Calvin (a Protestant theologian who founded Calvinism).
-Predestination states that God determines who will be saved and therefore the people have no say in the matter.
-Our Church simply does not accept this understanding as we see in the parable.
+The Orthodox understanding of free-will is in direct contradiction to the teaching of predestination taught by some other Christian denominations, in particular those that align with the Protestant teachings of John Calvin.
+Predestination states that God determines who will be saved and therefore people have no say in the matter.
+Our Church simply does not accept this understanding and we can defend our belief from this parable taught to us by Christ.

 We see this integral teaching in the Scriptures that Christians willingly and freely choose Christ (Revelation 3:20).
 This is seen in the writings of the Church Fathers as well.
 St. John Chrysostom teaches that "God never draws anyone to Himself by force and violence.
 He wishes all to be saved, but forces no-one."
-From the very beginning, it was so.
-God gave Adam and Eve the choice to obey His commandment.